openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 #### Application protection

-- If app is protected you must enter password or use phone's biometric authentication to open **AAPS**.
+If the app is protected, you must enter the password or use the phone's biometric authentication to open **AAPS**.

-- App will shut down immediately if wrong password is entered - but still run in the background if it was previously opened successfully.
+**AAPS** will shut down immediately if a wrong password is entered - but will still run in background if it was previously opened successfully.

 #### Bolus protection

 - Bolus protection might be useful if **AAPS** is used by a small child and you [bolus via SMS](../RemoteFeatures/SMSCommands.md).

 - In the example below you see the prompt for biometric protection.
-If biometric authentication does not work, click in the space above the white prompt and enter master password.
+If biometric authentication does not work, click in the space above the white prompt and enter thr master password.

 ![Prompt biometric protection](../images/Pref2020_PW.png)

 #### Password and PIN retention

-Define how long (in seconds), the preferences or bolus functionalities remain unlocked after your successfully entered the password.
+Define how long (in seconds), the preferences or bolus functionalities remain unlocked after you successfully enter the password.

 (Preferences-skin)=
 #### Skin